Who We Are

 Dorothy Dorsett Brown

 The Joe W. and Dorothy Dorsett Brown Foundation is a private, philanthropic foundation established in 1958.
-With its mission: To alleviate human suffering, the Brown Foundation is highly involved in funding medical and environmental research; housing for the homeless; organizations who care for the sick, hungry or helpless; religious and educational institutions; and organizations and groups concerned with improving our local communities.
+With its mission: to alleviate human suffering, the Brown Foundation funds medical and environmental research; housing for the homeless; organizations who care for the sick, hungry or helpless; religious and educational institutions; and organizations and groups concerned with improving our local communities.
 Applications are welcome from all non-profit, 501(c)3 organizations established for three years or more regardless of size, type, or endeavor.
 Efforts are restricted to the states of Louisiana and Mississippi with a focus on South Louisiana, the New Orleans area and the Mississippi Gulf Coast.
-The board of trustees is led by the Board President, D. Paul Spencer and is composed of David B. Spencer, Vice-President; Edwin Ford Hunter, III, Secretary; Betty M. Estopinal, Treasurer; Barbara G. Spencer, Edwin K. Hunter; and Ronald P. Spencer, M.D.
+Board President, D. Paul Spencer leads the Foundation along with Board of Trustees members: David B. Spencer, Vice-President; Edwin Ford Hunter, III, Secretary; Betty M. Estopinal, Treasurer; Barbara G. Spencer, Edwin K. Hunter; and Ronald P. Spencer, M.D.

 Joe W. Brown (1897-1959) and Dorothy Dorsett Brown (1896-1989) were dedicated to philanthropy during their lifetimes.
 The Browns moved to New Orleans in the mid-1920s.
 They both came from humble beginnings, but they slowly acquired wealth through astute investments in real estate and oil properties.